Jiawei-Fu/academic_website/content/authors/admin/_index.md

 My substantive research spans various topics, including epidemiology, global health, and political economy.
 In particular, I study bureaucracy and inequality, with a particular focus on China.
 My latest work investigates the implicit influence of the affluent on political responsiveness in authoritarian regimes.
 Overall, I maintain an open mind towards all compelling research projects!

-My guiding motto is “Learn something about everything and everything about something!”

 You can reach me via email: [jf3739@nyu.edu](mailto:jf3739@nyu.edu).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "pdf/Curriculum_Vitae.pdf" "newtab" >}}CV{{< /staticref >}}.